-1.11 INSTITUTIONAL REFUND POLICY
+2.11 INSTITUTIONAL REFUND POLICY

 A student may withdraw from Grantham University for any reason and is responsible for completing the University's formal withdrawal procedures as outlined in the Withdrawal Policy.
 In addition, if a student registered via an online military portal, it is the student's responsibility to withdraw via that same online military portal.
-A withdrawal is considered to have occurred on the date the student officially submits the withdrawal form or otherwise notifies the University of the desire to withdraw or on the date the University determines the student ceased attendance or failed to meet published academic policies and is administratively withdrawn, whichever comes first.
+A withdrawal is considered to have occurred on the date the student officially notifies the University of the desire to withdraw or on the date the University determines the student ceased attendance or failed to meet published academic policies and is administratively withdrawn, whichever comes first.
 This is the date of determination used to compute the refund according to institutional policy.